mah-shamim/arcus-personal-portfolio-bootstrap-html-template/README.md

 - **Update & Modify**
   - Open the project folder and excute index.html on an integrated development environment (IDE) that you can use to write and modify the content of the page accordingly.
   - Open the project folder and navigate to assets/css/ and execute custom.css if you intend to modify the style of the page.
-In assets/css you will also find all the components used to style the page and you can edit your information accordingly.
+In assets/css you will also find all the components used to style the page, and you can edit your information accordingly.

 - **References**
   - All images were downloaded from pexels.com on a free lincese.